mom’s egg salad

 And of course, there’s my mama’s egg salad.
 It’s so simple, and yet it’s one of my favorite things that she makes.

 I’m not even sure I liked egg salad all my life.
 I really only remember eating it when I was older and was perhaps more appreciative of the fact that egg salad, while easy to assemble, takes a little more love and effort than does, say, a deli sandwich.
 In any case, I don’t have anything but fond memories of the stuff.
 It’s made with basic ingredients like mustard, mayo, salt, garlic powder and paprika (my fave spice EVER, in case you were curious), and it tastes awfully similar to my mom’s deviled eggs, which also never last long when they make an appearance at Thanksgiving and Christmas.

-Of course in true food blogger fashion, I swapped the paprika for smoked paprika, served it open-face on whole grain bread (the recipe for which may or may not be in an forthcoming eCookbook, wink wink) and topped it with chopped chives and ground pepper.
+Of course in true food blogger fashion, I swapped the paprika for smoked paprika, served it open-face on whole grain bread and topped it with chopped chives and ground pepper.
 But even with the added fanfare, it’s the basic part of the recipe that really shines through — a true indication, in my opinion, of a recipe that will keep up for years and years.
 And it’s especially an indication of a recipe worth sharing.

 So, here you go friends — my mom’s egg salad.
 I hope you and your family enjoy it as much as we do.

 - 3 tablespoons mayonnaise